Understanding the

 The <aside> element

-The <aside>element is typically used for displaying additional information that complements the main content.
+The <aside> element is typically used to display additional information that complements the main content.

 https://developer.mozilla.org/en-US/docs/Web/HTML/Element/aside

-Each HTML element has a specific role in the accessibility tree, helping users in navigating content via assistive tools like VoiceOver.
-For example, the <aside>element assumes a complementary role in the Accessibility Tree.
+Each HTML element has a specific role in the accessibility tree, which helps users navigate content via assistive tools like VoiceOver.
+For example, the <aside> element assumes a complementary role in the accessibility tree.

 https://html.spec.whatwg.org/multipage/dom.html#sectioning-content-2

-Initially, there was confusion due to different behaviors in Firefox and Safari compared to Chromium.
-This led to a misconception about a bug in Chromium.
+Initially, there was confusion because of the different behavior in Firefox and Safari compared to Chromium.
+This led to a misconception that there was a bug in Chromium.

 https://bugs.chromium.org/p/chromium/issues/detail?id=1459657

-The bug reporter assumed the element should have a complementary role, as it does in other browsers.
-However, their report didn’t account for the exceptional case where a generic role is correct.
+The bug reporter assumed the <aside> element should have a complementary role, as it does in other browsers.
+However, the report didn't account for the exceptional case where a generic role is correct.

-Further discussions within the W3C community clarified that the behavior in Chromium was expected, and other browsers showed the wrong behavior.
+Further discussion within the W3C community clarified that the behavior in Chromium was expected, and that the other browsers showed the wrong behavior.

 https://github.com/w3c/html-aam/issues/512

-This example illustrates the difficulty of correctly implementing web accessibility standards.
+This example illustrates how difficult it is to correctly implement web accessibility standards.
 Even the QA engineer was confused and confirmed this as a bug.

 Code refactoring in Chromium